dommyrock/rs_design_patterns/README.md

 //returns_summarizable function returns some type that implements the Summary trait without naming the concrete type.
 ```
 However, you can only use impl Trait if you’re **returning a single type**.<br>
-Returning either a NewsArticle or a Tweet isn’t allowed due to restrictions around how the impl Trait syntax is implemented in the compiler.<br>
+Returning either a NewsArticle or a Tweet type isn’t allowed due to restrictions around how the impl Trait syntax is implemented in the compiler.<br>
 See : [Using Trait Objects That Allow for Values of Different Types](https://doc.rust-lang.org/book/ch17-02-trait-objects.html#using-trait-objects-that-allow-for-values-of-different-types)

 ### Using Trait Bounds to Conditionally Implement Methods